Updated: Nov 3, 2021

 Melbourne has the highest number of restaurants and cafes per number of people than any other city in the world!

 The chic cafes, beaches, famous shopping, botanic gardens, and Yarra River give the city a unique personality.
 Not to mention, travel within the city limits is free with a hop-on hop-off tram!
 There are also fun day trips in driving distance.
-In this blog, I’ll list my top-rated tourist spots!
+In this blog, I’ll list my top-rated tourist spots and attractions in Melbourne!
 Please note: they are in no particular order.

 1. Royal Botanic Gardens

 This is the Central Park of Melbourne, established in 1846.
 These gardens cover 38 hectares and are home to more than 8,500 species of plants.
-This is one of the best free things to do in Melbourne.
+This is one of the best free things to do in Melbourne, and if you're sightseeing in Melbourne, Australia you should start here!

 2. Explore the Laneways and Street Art